JaydevDA/IT206-Assignment/README.md

 ```
 system("cls");
 ```
-- Now we make a border made up of '#' and below the border we also write the score. the code for making the border under the length and width given for the map is as follows:-
+- Now we make a border made up of '#' and below the border we also write the score. the code for making the border under the length and width given for the map is as follows
+- also, we display score and highscore below the map.
+- after each update, if score > highscore, we will keep highscore to be the current score.
 ```
 for (int i = 0; i < width; i++) {
         cout << "#";